moritzrupp/alexa-smart-converter/README.md

 ## Development

+The skill is a showcase and not actively developed.
+Therefore, the repository is read-only and in archive mode.
-If you want to further develop this skill, feel free to do so.
-Pull requests are welcome.
+If you want to further develop this skill or build on top of it, feel free to fork the repository.

 ### Installation